Digital Construction Case Study – Workflow Efficiencies with Aveco de Bondt

 Dutch engineering company Aveco de Bondt has created a unique workflow to improve the engineering of energy efficiency and structural safety of social housing in the Netherlands.
-Using state of the art 3D laser scanners Aveco de Bondt can capture every detail of an individual house or residential complex.
-The vast datasets – point clouds – collected are then processed, using Pointfuse software, into usable and accessible 3D models for onward use in the design, engineering and construction process.
+Using state of the art 3D laser scanners, Aveco de Bondt can capture every detail of an individual house or residential complex.
+The vast datasets – point clouds – are then processed, using PointFuse software, into usable and accessible 3D models for onward use in the design, engineering and construction process.

 Aveco de Bondt is a Dutch engineering company that specializes in combining technical expertise with practical project experience.
 Employing over 300 specialist staff Aveco de Bondt works alongside local and regional government, utility providers, construction companies, developers and investors to provide research, consultancy and engineering support.